photobooth-rbx/photobooth-plugin/README.md

 ![](docs/assets/readme/general/header.png)

-Photobooth is a plugin that allows you to capture images of the workspace or UI elements entirely in Roblox studio.

-Notably, it features the ability to remove skyboxes/backgrounds from images and bindings to allow developers to write their own capture workflows.
+Photobooth is a plugin that allows you to capture images of the workspace or UI elements entirely in Roblox Studio.
+It features the ability to remove skyboxes/backgrounds from images, tools to batch capture many images at once, post-processing effects, and bindings that let developers write their own capture workflows.

-Results are output as editable images stored as a mesh part's texture.
+Results are output as editable images stored on a mesh part's texture.

 [![Get it on Roblox][badges/roblox]][links/roblox] [![Get it on Itch.io][badges/itch]][links/itch] [![Join us on Discord][badges/discord]][links/discord]

-[Devforum post][links/devforum]
+[Devforum post][links/devforum] · [Community][links/community]

 <details>
 <summary>Examples</summary>